 Please click on the following HIVR4P 2018 Media Center topics for more information about:

-HIVR4P operates a robust media program designed to encourage informed global media coverage of the latest HIV prevention research developments presented here.
-More than 50 journalists, representing print, broadcast, and online media outlets from around the world, attended and reported on HIVR4P 2016, with many more covering the proceedings from afar.
+HIVR4P operates a robust media program designed to encourage informed global media coverage of the latest HIV prevention research developments presented at the conference.
+More than 50 journalists representing print, broadcast and online media outlets from around the world attended and reported on HIVR4P 2016, with many more covering the proceedings from afar.

 The conference will consider applications from a maximum of two qualified reporters per media outlet.
 Additional access may be made available for video or audio crews supporting registered journalists, if space permits.

-Journalists seeking media accreditation to HIVR4P 2018 should provide full contact information (name, phone, email), the name of the media outlet or outlets they will represent at the conference, 1–2 recent bylined clips or links to broadcast stories, and either proof of employment or a letter of assignment in the case of freelance journalists to the HIVR4P 2018 Media Manager, Mark Aurigemma, at email@example.com.
+Journalists seeking media accreditation to HIVR4P 2018 should provide full contact information (name, phone, email), the name of the media outlet or outlets they will represent at the conference, two recent bylined clips or links to broadcast stories, and either proof of employment or a letter of assignment to the HIVR4P 2018 Media Manager, Mark Aurigemma, at firstname.lastname@example.org.

 Journalists are encouraged to apply for media accreditation in advance of the conference.
 On-site media registration will only be available if space permits.

-Please direct any inquiries about the HIVR4P 2018 media program to Mark Aurigemma at firstname.lastname@example.org.
+Please direct any inquiries about the HIVR4P 2018 media program and embargo policy to Mark Aurigemma at email@example.com.